tristan00b/py-musebot-template/README.md

 _**Note: This template is a work in progress and currently does not work in any way, shape, or form!**_
 _**Note: This template has only been tested under OS X, Python 2.7.12+, and Pyo 0.8.0**_

 A template for creating MusebBots in Python.
+This template uses [Pyo](http://ajaxsoundstudio.com/) for synthesis and OSC communication.

 ## Installation